The weekly musings are back and better than ever...

 My maternal grandparents, Merrill and Lorraine Steele Sr., owned Steele's Sewing Center in downtown Leavenworth for over 50 years.
 So, I am extremely grounded in our local community.
 I have had the great fortune and opportunity to observe and experience how a village raises a child.
 This is an extremely powerful influence.

 Bob Hurla, Bob's Barbershop, provided me with my first job as a shoe-shine boy when I was in the seventh grade.
 Ralph Dix Sr. allowed me to have an open charge account to buy my school supplies — an account that remained open until the day Ralph "Sonny" Dix Jr. closed the Dix and Son Office Supply business almost 45 years later.
 Henry Martens Sr. sold me my first car and assisted me in securing my first car loan — my daughter bought her first car from his son Jeff Martens.
 The list goes on and on.

-Page 2 of 2 - Growing up in athletics, Ken Kenny was my first coach in baseball, football and basketball.
+Growing up in athletics, Ken Kenny was my first coach in baseball, football and basketball.
 When I was old enough to play school sports, Al Bodde coached me at Sacred Heart Elementary.
 Then, in High School, I had coaches such as Larry Widlowski, Pat Moran, Pat Lonergan, Tom McEvoy and several others.

 The Towne Pub, Corner Pharmacy and Nu-Way have been staples in my life for 60 years.

 All along the way, I came into contact with tremendously influential adults and constant support of the local businesses.

 Someone was always there to teach me a life lesson.
 I learned about self-respect, about respecting others, about integrity, about work ethic, about honesty, about teamwork, about self-esteem, about responsibility.